shealan/Link-Social/README.md

 3. Install plugin in the Craft Control Panel under Settings > Plugins
 4. The plugin folder should be named `linksocial` for Craft to see it.
 GitHub recently started appending `-master` (the branch name) to the name of the folder for zip file downloads.

-Link Social works on Craft 2.4.x and Craft 2.5.x.
+Link Social is tested on Craft 2.4.x and Craft 2.5.x.

 ## Link Social Overview

-Linksocial is a super simple plugin to link usernames and hastags in blocks of text.
+Linksocial is a super simple plugin to link usernames and hashtags in blocks of text.
 It currently supports Twitter and Instagram.

 ## Using Link Social